Brett Kissel wins big at CCMA Awards

 "Music brings us all together, it connects us.
 Music captures the words that speak to your heart and can tell the stories of your soul.
 It gives us strength.
 It gives us hope."

 Those words helped set the tone for a CCMA Awards show that recognized the hardships that many people are facing, but didn't dwell on the sadness.
-First responders were thanked by a number of winners, and one even gave out a top award.
-Many of the musicians spoke about a better 2021 for everyone.
+First responders were thanked, and one even gave out a top award.
+Some musicians spoke about better days on the horizon for everyone.

 And by the time Kissel's wins culminated in the album of the year award, he was beaming.